BPM ownership is often unclear in organizations, but getting the right people to take charge often dictates BPM success.

 The European Union has reached an agreement with the US to continue sharing European bank data to help fight terrorism, after initially rejecting a proposal to extend information sharing because of privacy concerns.

 Confidence in the economy is a precious commodity which has taking a beating since the election and the aftermath with the focus on cuts and austerity.
-The consequences are that those running small businesses are less optimistic about the outlook and their confidence has dipped since the election,

 Government plans to cap the number of overseas workers entering the UK have survived the coalition negotiations with the Liberal Democrats.
 As a result, businesses might have to change their IT cost-cutting strategies.